Proto-Slavic Inflectional Morphology

 On October 9th Associate Professor Thomas Olander defended his doctoral dissertation ”Proto-Slavic Inflectional Morphology”.

 Slavic languages stem from Proto-Slavic.
-There is no existing written documentation of Proto-Slavic; however it can be partially reconstructed through a historical-comparative linguistic analysis.
+There is no existing written documentation of Proto-Slavic; however, it can be partially reconstructed through a historical-comparative linguistic analysis.
 Thomas Olander´s study takes its point of departure in Proto-Slavic proper as it was spoken around 600 AD.
-Unlike other studies of this scope, it takes into account evidence from the birch bark letters that have been excavated in the Novgorod area from around 1950.
+Unlike other studies of this scope, it considers evidence from the birch bark letters excavated in the Novgorod area from around 1950.

-The defense was livestreamed by the Faculty and is available as a podcast.
+The defence was live-streamed by the Faculty and is available as a podcast.

 Based on the thesis, a monograph was published: Proto-Slavic inflectional morphology: A comparative handbook (Brill’s Studies in Indo-European Languages and Linguistics 14).
 Leiden & Boston: Brill, 2015.